mozhgan-Rahmatinia/Attention-based-deep-for-load-price-wind-forecasting-in-Smart-grid/README.md

-# Attention-based-deep-learning-for-load-price-wind-forecasting-in-Smart-grid
-An Attention-Based Deep Learning Model for Multi-Horizon Forecasting of Load, Price, and Wind Power Generation in Smart Grids
+# An Attention-Based Deep Learning Model for Multi-Horizon Prediction of Load, Price, and Wind Power Generation in Smart Grids
+This GitHub repository has been created for the paper titled "x" and includes the corresponding simulations.

+The README file, along with detailed descriptions and figures, will be completed after the paper is accepted.